A guide to making sure you get the right cover every time.

 - Putting your destination address on the label but not your home address, as this could be used by potential burglars.

-As well as your airfares, it’s important to book your accommodation ahead of time, not just to get the best deals but so you’ll be guaranteed a bed when you arrive at your destination.
-Useful tips when booking accommodation include:
+As well as your airfares, it’s important to book your accommodation ahead of time, not just to potentially help get the best* deals, but so you know where you plan on staying when you arrive at your destination.
+You might:

 - Book well ahead to take advantage of early bird deals and specials.